diegomanuel/binance-to-google-sheets/README.md

 * `=BINANCE("orders/table", "BTC, ETH", "ticker: BUSD, unchanged: false")` Optionally you can skip unchanged assets check to always force to fetch for new orders.
     * **WARNING:** The `unchanged` mechanism exists to try to optimize the number of requests needed to fetch orders from large ranges with many pairs.
     You _could_ manually disable it if your range is _small_ with just a few trading pairs (5 at most).
-    If you disable it and the range is not small, you could start having problems with `418` responses from Binance API.. so use it with caution!
+    If you disable it and the range is not small, you could start having problems with `418` responses from Binance API or execution timeouts.. so use it with caution!
     * Note the usage of the string `"BTC, ETH"` instead of a range as a 2nd parameter.
 * `=BINANCE("orders/table", "BTCBUSD, ETHBTC", "ticker: range")` Optionally you set `range` as **ticker** and provide **full pairs** as 2nd parameter, but only recommended for a few pairs.
     * **WARNING:** Using like this will **void the optimization** for unchanged assets.. so use it with caution!